SumoLogic/sumologic-documentation/docs/cloud-soar/product-overview.md

 The **Settings** section contains many of the administrative functions for the Cloud SOAR platform.
 The **General** settings section consists of many different settings, such as proxy settings, date and time customization.
-A full list of these setting can be found in [Appendix A](#appendix-a).
+A full list of these setting can be found in the [Cloud SOAR Appendix](/docs/cloud-soar/appendix).

 ![Settings Menu](/img/cloud-soar/image17.png)